-This week’s post is short and sweet.
-I’m sharing one of my favorite side dishes, Skillet Pepper-Mushroom-Onion Stir-Fry.
+I'm sharing one of my favorite side dish recipes, Skillet Pepper Mushroom Onion Stir-Fry.

 Although it's fantastic with steak, I've also eaten it by itself over rice for a delicious, light vegetarian meal.

 At our house, the kids are not known for their love of veggies...so I keep easy recipes like this in the holster to change things up a bit.

 This means all I have to do is fry everything up in the skillet.
 So easy!